sajal2692/disaster-message-classifier/README.md

 ## Further Improvements

 This repo sticks to the basics in order to provide a good baseline model for this classification task.
-There are plenty of room for improvement here, including but not limited to:
+There is plenty of room for improvement here, including but not limited to:

 1. Using word embeddings (GloVe, word2vec) or even sentence embeddings (Univsersal Sentgence Encoder) to transform message text, instead of using a CountVectorizer.
 This should allow the model to generalize well to similar/unseen words and improve the model accuracy too.
 2. A Neural Network can be trained for this task.
 Better yet, a pre-trained state-of-the-art transformer based network can be fine tuned using the data available to us.